devict/magopie/README.md

 ## Notable Features
 * Android client using Go bindings via [gomobile][gomobile].
-* Downloaded `.torrent` files are saved to disk through an [afero][afero] filesystem interface providing for future extensability to other remote afero implementations.
+* Downloaded `.torrent` files are saved to disk through an [afero][afero] filesystem interface providing for future extensibility to other remote afero implementations.
 * Torrents are gathered by parsing Kick Ass Torrents XML feeds and by scraping the search page of The Pirate Bay using [goquery][goquery].

 ## License
-Magopie is licensed with the MIT license.
+Magopie is licensed with the [MIT license](LICENSE).

 [godoc]: https://godoc.org/github.com/gophergala2016/magopie "GoDoc"
 [godoc-badge]: https://godoc.org/github.com/gophergala2016/magopie?status.svg "GoDoc Badge"